we buy your mobile home [market_city]

 Step 1: Understand Probate Requirements in Oregon

-• there are multiple heirs
+• there are several heirs with potential claims to the property

 ✔ When probate is required